Jongy/gcc_assert_introspect/README.rst

 Examples & Tests
 ----------------

-Run with ``make test``.
+``python3 -m pip install -r tests/requirements.txt`` then run with ``make test``.
 They'll compile some test programs and check their output.
 You can use it to verify your local GCC is okay with the plugin.

 To see some examples, you cat ``cat tests/tests.log`` after you run the tests.
 The output of all failed ``assert`` s is kept.